Russification of Ukraine: Valuev Circular

 The Valuev Circular, issued by the minister of internal affairs of the Russian Empire, stating that the Ukrainian language "never existed, doesn't exist, and cannot exist."

 In 1862, all Ukrainian Sunday schools, numbering over 100 at the time, were abolished and proscribed.
 In 1863, minister of internal affairs Pyotr Valuyev issued the so-called Valuev Circular.
-The circular was directed mainly against Ukrainian intellectuals and their efforts to introduce the language into churches and schools.
+The circular was directed mainly against Ukrainian intellectuals and their efforts to introduce their language into churches and schools.
 The circular directed the attention of censors to the publication of Ukrainian ranging from writings for a narrow group of intellectual to literature for the masses.
 Valuev wrote, "there has never been, is not, and cannot be any separate Little Russian language", "the so-called Ukrainian language".
 The Valuev circular intended to prevent the distribution of Ukrainian language publications among the common people and prohibited the publication of educational and religious texts in Ukrainian.

 According to historian Serhii Plokhy, the Valuev Circular "had profound effects on the development of the Ukrainian culture and identity."
-When the Valuev Circular was first introduced in 1863, thirty-three Ukrainian language publications had appeared in print; by 1868 their number had reduced to one.
+When the Valuev Circular was first introduced in 1863, thirty-three Ukrainian language publications had appeared in print; by 1868 their number had been reduced to one.
 The government had effectively arrested the development of the Ukrainian language and high culture.

 In 1861, the Ukrainophiles approached Metropolitan Arsenii of Kyiv for help in distributing Shevchenko's primer.
 After turning to the government for advice, the Censorship Committee recommended that Arsenii turn down the request arguing that publications in Ukrainian could undermine the state.

 The event that led to the issuing of the Valuev Circular was a letter sent to the Third Section of the Imperial Chancellory allegedly on behalf of Orthodox clerics demanding a ban on the translation of the Gospels into Ukrainian that was then being reviewed by the Holy Synod.
 The letter was subsequently forwarded to the governor general of Kyiv, Nikolai Annenkov, who believed that if the uniqueness of the Ukrainian language was acknowledged through the translation, autonomy and potentially independence could be sought.
 Annenkov reported his opening to Emperor Alexander II, who instructed the head of the Third Section to refer to the heads of government.
 Thus Alexander II himself considered Annekov's opinion as relevant.

 As a result of the Valuev circular the plans to publish the Ukrainian translation of the Gospels, prepared by Ukrainian cultural activist Pylyp Morachevsky, were cancelled and all publications in Ukrainian intended for the popular masses were banned.

 The Valuev Circular had been preceded by a media campaign organised by the Third Section, proposed by Nikolai Annenkov.